ogradyc01/GoldenCheetah/Side-Bar_Trends-view.md

 ![Add Season - Details] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/Date_Range-Add_Season_Details.jpg)

-* Name - how you want to call the season
+* Name - your season name
 * Type - currently 3 types are possible (Season, Cycle, Ad-hoc) - as of now they are for information purpose only, there is no functionality associated yet
 * From - the 'from date' of the season/date range
 * To - the 'to date' of the season/date range